jd28/Solstice/docs/rules/special-attacks.rst

   :type attacker: :class:`Creature`
   :param target: Attacked creature.
   :type target: :class:`Creature`
+  :rtype: ``int``

 .. function:: RegisterSpecialAttack(feat, special_attack)

   Register special attack handlers.

-  The ``feat`` parameter can be any usable feat, it is not limited to hardcoded special attacks.
-When a special attack is registered a use feat event handler is registered.
-It will bypass the event and handle adding the special attack action.
+  The ``feat`` parameter can be any usable feat, it is not limited to hard-coded special attacks.
+When a special attack is registered a use feat event handler is also registered, it will handle adding the special attack action.

   .. note::